Creating a Webhook Subscription

 Easily set up by selecting a pre-existing alert script.
 Ensure the script is already created in the Alert Scripts module under Alerts, and it should include its own configurable object type and event type triggers.

 This mode creates a webhook for all object types, which may flood the server with notifications.
-Most use cases will be covered by Default and Expression Webhooks.
-If you are unsure, use one of these instead.
+Most use cases will be covered by Default webhooks.

 Template Message and Fields are optional.
-Template Message allows for a custom message where field values from the object can be inserted in the sent notification.
+Template Message allows for a custom message where field values from the object can be inserted as variables in the notification message.

 Fields limit what fields should be returned in the notification and can look like this {"fieldName1":"*","fieldName2":"*"}.
 Read more about how to specify Fields here.